 There’s no sense in doing a pure fat-burning program if you intend to bulk up.

-Athlean-X has literally dozens of programs that you can choose from, all categorized by fitness level and goals (muscle building, fat burning, or a combination of the two).
+Athlean-X has literally dozens of programs that you can choose from (from Max Shred to Monster Maker), all categorized by fitness level and goals (muscle building, fat burning, or a combination of the two).

 Get the workout program that fits your needs!